LightBoat9/StringTree/docs/modules/class_treenode.rst

 .. _treenode.adoptive_parents:

-- **list adoptive_parents -** A list of this nodes adoptive parents TreeNodes, these are nodes that are not the direct parent of this node but still are connected as a parent.
+- **list adoptive_parents -** A list of this nodes adoptive parent TreeNodes, these are nodes that are not the direct parent of this node but still are connected as a parent.

 .. _treenode.children: